 2. Discard or donate clothing in poor condition.

-There’s little point in storing clothes that are in poor condition that you’ll be unlikely to wear again.
+There’s little point in storing clothes in poor condition that you’ll be unlikely to wear again.
 Clothing storage is most effective when the clothing you’re saving is in like-new condition.
 Existing smells and stains will only set into the clothing more permanently when stored for long periods of time.
-Smells from undesirable clothing can seep into better clothing as its stored, too.
+Odors from unwanted clothing can seep into better clothing as it’s stored, too.

-Determine why you’re opting to store the clothes.
-Next, figure out which clothes are best suited for the task at hand.
-If you’re storing off-season clothing, choose your best winter or summer clothes and get rid of the rest.
-For children’s clothing, pick a handful of items in each size and in each season.
+Determine why you’re opting to store the clothes in the first place.
+Next, determine which clothes are best suited for the task.
+If you’re storing off-season clothing, choose your best winter or summer clothes and eliminate the rest.
+For example, if you make sure to hold on to a couple of your most flattering swimsuits, you can let go of your extras.
+For children’s clothing, pick a handful of items in each size and season.